 Niedecker’s first book, New Goose (1946), was privately printed, and her second, My Friend Tree, which did not appear until 1962, was published in England.
 Niedecker attracted significant critical attention with North Central (1968), a volume which collects several of her best-known poems, including the long sequences "Wintergreen Ridge" and "Paean to Place."
-Critics noted in North Central Niedecker's stylistic affinities to William Carlos Williams, particularly in her use of short lines and colloquial speech, and to Louis Zukofsky.
+Critics noted in North Central Niedecker's stylistic affinities to William Carlos Williams, particularly in her use of short lines and colloquial speech.
 The verse in this volume features terse language, which conveys with precision and vibrancy her observations of the natural world as well as abstract concepts.
 This duality of substance and thought is strongly present in both of the volumes published shortly before Niedecker's death: T & G: The Collected Poems (1970) and Collected Poems, 1968 (1970).
-Also evident in these books is Niedecker's interest in history, which she tends to approach from a personal perspective rather than from a broad, collective viewpoint.
+Also evident in these books is Niedecker's interest in history, which she tends to approach through correspondence, biography, and more intimate or personal records, and through techniques like collage which allow her works to achieve surprisingly polyphonic and collective viewpoints.
 Among her later poems are sequences about such historical figures as Thomas Jefferson and Charles Darwin.